 Do Residents Receive Adequate Help with Personal Care?

-Each resident needs adequate personal care and ability to bathe or shower every morning, evening, and when needed throughout the day.
+Each resident needs adequate personal care and the ability to bathe or shower every morning, evening, and when needed throughout the day.
 Find out how often an individual receives scheduled showers or baths.
 Do they get enough time to wash their hair, use conditioner or body wash of their choice, and enjoy personal preferences?
 Many people appreciate a full shower or soak, especially when they are not free to have one every day, so residents should not get rushed through their bath time.
-Is there sufficient level of staffing to provide assistance with toileting promptly, or do accidents occur frequently?
+Is there a sufficient level of staffing to provide assistance with toileting promptly, or do accidents occur frequently?
 When a resident is incontinent or has an accident, how long does it take for staff to help the resident change and wash?

 If the odor of urine or feces is noticeable upon entering a facility or while walking through hallways and rooms, the care provided at the facility does not meet the residents’ needs.

 Are Activities and Therapy Sessions Offered to Residents?

 A wide variety of experiences dramatically improves the quality of life.
 Nursing home residents still enjoy, need, and deserve opportunities to socialize and participate in activities.
 An ice cream social in the outside garden or yard is a great way for residents to socialize.
 Off-site events are a source of excitement and anticipation.
 Organized games or movie nights should be planned and offered on a regular basis.
 In fact, bingo is the most popular activity held weekly in many facilities.